Cultured meat: Implications for businesses

 In the short term, the food industry too will no doubt closely monitor and try to shape consumer and regulator attitudes to CM.
 How disruptive the technology proves to be for supermarkets will hinge on a key question: Will consumers simply buy cultured meat in their local grocery store, or is it safe to assume that every household will own a bioreactor soon after the technology gets market approval?
 In the first instance, it would simply be a matter of replacing traditional with cultured meat in the display shelf.
 However, if consumers switch altogether to homegrown meat from the bioreactor, the disruptive effect for the food and retail industries would be significantly greater.

-“Making cellular agriculture widely available in Africa could be as transformational as cellular communications has been in those countries.”
+“Making cellular agriculture widely available in Africa could be as transformational as cellular communications have been in those countries.”
+Paul Shapiro

 In the medium term, provided CM takes off, major food corporations will likely make efforts to gain a foothold in the CM market, either directly as purveyors of CM or as suppliers of components (stem cells, growth medium, scaffolds, bioreactors, etc.).
 On the positive side, they may be able to develop new customer groups as some consumers return to meat consumption.
 They could make efforts to improve the taste, consistency, nutritional value etc. of lab meat marketed under proprietary brands.